baarrow/comaba/README.md

 # comaba
-Comics, mangas and BD reader, for Android, iOS, Web and desktop
+Comics, mangas and BD reader, for Android, iOS, Web and desktop.